eugene-shashkov/http-to-keras-api/README.md

 - Docker image ready

-> This method gives possibility to train model by sending json data in one request.
+> ``/trainmodel`` method gives possibility to train model by sending json data in one request.
 > Learning process will be started automaticly
 ```
 POST /trainmodel
 ```

-> "Is model exist" method is checking if learning finished and .h5 file created
+> ``/ismodelexist`` "Is model exist" method is checking if learning finished and .h5 file created
 ```
 POST /ismodelexist
 ```

-> Making prediction with existed model
+> ``/prediction`` method Making prediction with existed model
 ```
 POST /prediction
 ```